mpuening/learn-jpa-hibernate/README.md

 ## `learn-jpa-hibernate-ddl2java`

-Going in the opposite direction from starting with Java code is starting with an existing database schema, or at least schema first design.
+Going in the opposite direction from starting with Java code is starting with an existing database schema, or at least "schema first" design.

 With Hibernate, this direction is not well maintained, and your mileage will vary depending on how your schema is designed.
 Not all the relationships are detected or even implemented